Janavee01/Emovox/README.md

 # 🎙️ Emovox — Emotion-Aware Storyteller

 **Emovox** is a full-stack generative AI application that transforms short written stories into emotionally expressive audio.
-It uses state-of-the-art NLP and TTS models to detect sentence-level emotions and generate matching vocal narration, enhanced with adaptive background music.
+It uses state-of-the-art NLP and TTS models to detect sentence-level emotions and generate matching vocal narration.
+To make the speech sound more human and emotionally appropriate, Emovox uses a lightweight language model (TinyLlama) to generate natural-sounding voice direction prompts, guiding how each sentence should be spoken by the TTS system.
+The final audio is further enhanced with adaptive background music that aligns with the overall emotional tone of the story.

-> 🧠 Built as an internship project using Python, Flask, React, HuggingFace Transformers, and Parler-TTS.

 ---